da4818/primedConversionUI/README.md

 - Tkinter, to create the user interface.
 - Matplotlib, to create visualisations in Python.
 - PIL, or Python Imaging Library, to visualise images.
-- gpiozero, to allow the program to interact with the RaspberryPi.
+- gpiozero, to allow the program to interact with the RaspberryPi*.
 - scikit-image, for image processing in Python.
 - Servo Motor Library
 - cv2, a Python library used to solve computer image problems.

+*gpiozero can normally only work on Raspberry Pi devices or the Raspbian desktop OS.
+A workaround exists: to run the code on any other OS, the user must havelthe lines below at the top of the windows.py file.
+Note that this fix doesn't work everytime.
+import os
+os.environ['GPIOZERO_PIN_FACTORY'] = os.environ.get('GPIOZERO_PIN_FACTORY', 'mock')
+import gpiozero

 The user has an option to undergo analysis for primed conversion or photo conversion.
 Then they can take an initial photo (a control image - non converted samples).